-The MS Barometer is a multi-country survey that serves as a benchmarking tool to provide accurate MS management information to improve health and social care systems across European countries and thus, lead to an improved quality of life of people affected by multiple sclerosis.
+The Barometer results will serve to improve the health and social care systems by outlining areas for improvement and encourage decision-makers to take actions to improve the quality of life of people affected by multiple sclerosis.

 “All people have equal access to quality health services; services meet life course needs, services are coordinated across the continuum of care, carers operate in a supportive environment.”